B is for Brilliant

 Welcome to B is for Brilliant, a podcast hosted by me, Mary Strachan.

 I feature interviews with Visionary Entrepreneurs whose brilliance is sure to inspire you – they’re building their businesses and creating change in the world on their own terms.
-We’ll also talk about their Visionary Alter-Ego – how it shows up for them AND how they’ve learned to channel it to be more productive and successful in their business.

 This week’s Brilliance